rthrblck/guidelines/README.md

 1. Pen angle
 2. Distance between pen angle lines: default measurements that can be changed, same "x.x mm" as above

-// TODO: As Cora what the range of possible angles is.
+// TODO: Ask Cora what the range of possible angles is.

 ### Guideline indicators
 1. "X" marker in left margin between base-line and x-height line: toggle on/off